-Only West Virginia has a (statistically significant) lower employment-population ratio than Kentucky among the prime working-age adults (25 to 54 years old).
-Mississippi, Alabama, and South Carolina are statistically no different from Kentucky, while the balance of the competitor states are statistically higher-as are the competitor state and U.S. averages.
-West Virginia has the lowest employment-population ratio for prime working-age adults in the U.S. (71%) while Minnesota has the highest (86.5%).
+Only two competitor states-Alabama and West Virginia-have (statistically significant) lower employment-population ratio than Kentucky among the prime working-age adults (25 to 54 years old).
+Mississippi, South Carolina, Tennessee, and North Carolina are statistically no different from Kentucky, while the balance of the competitor states are statistically higher-as are the competitor state and U.S. averages.
+West Virginia has the lowest employment-population ratio for prime working-age adults in the U.S. (71.8%) while lowa has the highest (86.8%).
 A key for Kentucky's future economic growth is to identify and successfully implement programs that increase the employment-population ratio, particularly for prime working-age adults.
 These strategies include, but are not limited to, increasing the transition from high school to post-secondary education, improving the skills of non college-educated workers, and addressing the substance abuse problem.

-Employment Population Ratio, 2017, Kentucky, Competitor States & the U.S.

-(percentage of prime working-age adults, 25 to 54 years old)
+Kentucky, Competitor States & the U.S. (percentage of prime working-age adults, 25 to 54 years old) 79.5% ^{79.8%} 76 9%